Skip to contents

 .labels

-character vector specifying the names used to construct the newly created column names.
-If NULL, the labels are generated automatically.
+Optional character vector with labels used for new column names.
+If NULL, labels are generated automatically.

 .na

-if TRUE, an additional logical column is created for each source column that contains NA values.
-For column named x, the newly created column's name will be x=NA.
+If TRUE, an extra logical column is created for each source column that contains NA values (e.g. x=NA).

 .keep

-if TRUE, the original columns being transformed remain present in the resulting data frame.
+If TRUE, keep the original columns in the output.

 .method

-The method of transformation for numeric columns.
-Either "crisp", "triangle", or "raisedcos" is required.
+Transformation method for numeric columns: "dummy", "crisp", "triangle", or "raisedcos".

 .right